RishabhRanjanKesarwani/university-list-app/README.md

 ### Favourites Page
 The list of universities which were marked favourites is displayed.\
 The data is fetched from web storage.\
-If there is no fabourite university, an illustration to show the same is rendered.\
+If there is no favourite university, an illustration to show the same is rendered.\
 A button to remove a university from favourites is provided against every university.
 When clicked, the item is removed from the web storage.

 ### Page Not Found